TODO-name-this/is216-library-manager/backend/API-DOCUMENT.md

 **BookCopy**: Represents individual physical copies of a BookTitle

 -   Each copy has a unique ID following the pattern: `{BookTitleId}-{number}` (e.g., BT001-001)
--   Tracks status: AVAILABLE, BORROWED, MAINTENANCE, LOST
+-   Tracks status: AVAILABLE, BORROWED, LOST, OVERDUE
 -   Tracks condition: NEW, GOOD, WORN, DAMAGED
 -   Tracks physical location in the library